 Our son and grandson enjoying the porch with Cisco

 Isn't this pot of begonias beautiful?
-In southern California, they will bloom year round.
+Blooms year 'round in California.

 The new porch gate fits seamlessly with the home

 Have you seen the rolling porch gate our other son built for his front porch?
 It's another idea for you to consider especially if you have small children needing to swing a heavy gate back and forth.

 Porch / Porch Railings / Build a Porch Gate